 - Light a fire in the basement and watch the heat rise.

 - The only way to permanently motivate people is to give them something to lose by building depth.

-- Most top earners make 90% or more of their income from just 1-3 legs.
+- Most top earners in our industry make 90% or more of their income from the efforts of just 1-3 people.

 - Spend time with successful reps who think big and avoid the people who are negative and complaining.